broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Methods

-There are nine methods in the program:
+There are few methods in the program for `Solana` tokens:

 * Initialize
 * Deposit
+* Withdrawal Request
+* Confirm withdrawal
 * Withdraw
-* Confirm withdrawal
-* Approve pending withdrawal
 * Force pending withdrawal
 * Cancel pending withdrawal
 * Change bounty for pending withdrawal
 * Fill pending withdrawal

+There are few methods in the program for `Ever` tokens:

+* Initialize
+* Deposit
+* Withdrawal Request
+* Confirm withdrawal
+* Withdraw
+* Force pending withdrawal

+There are few methods in the program for admin:
+* Approve pending withdrawal
+* Change withdrawal limits
+* Withdraw from vault

 ## Upgrade